 - Compliance and technical assistance for facilities and wastewater operators.

 DEP generally conducts over 4,000 NPDES inspections and completes over 500 NPDES enforcement actions annually.
-A 5-year history of inspections and enforcement actions are available below:
+You can review NPDES inspection, violation, and enforcement actions by visiting the